Adopted Cat Bring Family Joy After Loss

 In Mom’s final weeks and days, Choo Choo hardly left my Dad’s side.
 In fact, she often forced him to share the small love-seat sofa with her so that they could all sleep in the living room with my Mom.
 The family photo with Mom, Dad and Choo Choo to celebrate her official adoption was the last photo my Dad would ever take with Mom, as Mom passed away a few weeks later.

 He constantly texts me pictures of his cat, and when he signs birthday cards now Choo Choo’s name is first before his own.
 He made a welcome home post for her on his Facebook, too.
 There is no doubt that Choo Choo’s loving, outgoing and calm demeanor and easiness were and are bright lights in a very dark and sad time for Dad and our family.
 When Dad adopted Choo Choo, I would never imagined she would have turned out to be such a good cheerleader for Dad — and I know that she will keep him chugging along for years to come.

-Each year, the Petco Foundation invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
+Each year, Petco Love invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
 This story by Staci won Second Chance Pets in League City, Texas a 2019 Holiday Wishes award.